Max Esterson

-Maxwell Esterson (born October 9, 2002) is an American racing driver and esports driver who most recently competed in the FIA Formula 2 Championship for Trident.

-He previously competed in the FIA Formula 3 Championship with Jenzer Motorsport and in the GB3 Championship with Fortec Motorsports.
+Maxwell Esterson (born October 9, 2002) is an American racing driver and esports driver who competes in the IMSA SportsCar Championship for RLL Team McLaren.
+He previously competed in the FIA Formula 2 Championship for Trident and in the FIA Formula 3 Championship with Jenzer Motorsport.

 Single-seater career

 Sim racing

-Esterson started his sim racing career on iRacing at the age of 11.
-He then went on to become one of the top sim-racers in the world, including finishing in 7th place in the 2019 VRS Pro GT Championship.
-This string of results quickly showed as he was ranked within the top 35 road course drivers in the world and top 4 in the US on the iRacing program.
-In 2020 he became champion of the Formula Race Promotions iRacing Challenge.
+Esterson started his sim racing career on iRacing at the age of eleven.
+He then went on to become one of the top sim-racers in the world, including finishing in seventh place in the 2019 VRS Pro GT Championship.
+This string of results quickly showed as he was ranked within the top-35 road course drivers in the world and top-four in the US on the iRacing program.
+In 2020, he became champion of the Formula Race Promotions iRacing Challenge.
 He followed this by winning the 2021 Road to Indy TireRack.com eSeries.
 During the COVID-19 pandemic, Esterson tutored multiple drivers on iRacing, including Scott Dixon and Richard Westbrook.

 Karting

 Esterson started karting when he was almost 16.
-In 2019 he contested his first partial season in karting at Oakland Valley Race Park, competing with McAleer Racing.
+In 2019, he contested his first partial season in karting at Oakland Valley Race Park, competing with McAleer Racing.

 Formula Ford

 2020

 Esterson made his single-seater racing debut in 2020, competing in the F1600 Championship Series with Team Pelfrey.
 He took one victory and finished the season in fifth.
 He also contested a single race in the F2000 Championship Series at Pittsburgh International Race Complex, which he won, setting at the time the track-record.
-At the end of the year Esterson made his debut at two of the world’s biggest races, the Formula Ford Festival and the Walter Hayes Trophy.
-Running with Low-Dempsey Racing, Esterson qualified 2nd in his heat at the Formula Ford Festival, and finished 6th in the Grand Final.
+At the end of the year, Esterson made his debut at two of the world's biggest races, the Formula Ford Festival and the Walter Hayes Trophy.
+Running with Low-Dempsey Racing, Esterson qualified second in his heat at the Formula Ford Festival, and finished sixth in the Grand Final.

 2021

-In 2021 Esterson competed in the BRSCC Avon Tyres National Formula Ford Championship for Low Dempsey Racing where he scored two wins and finished third in the Championship.
+In 2021, Esterson competed in the BRSCC Avon Tyres National Formula Ford Championship for Low Dempsey Racing, where he scored two wins and finished third in the Championship.
 He then went on to finish second in the 50th Anniversary BRSCC Formula Ford Festival and won the 2021 Walter Hayes Trophy as part of the Team USA Scholarship.

 2022

-He returned to the Formula Ford Festival and Walter Hayes Trophy with Ammonite Motorsport in 2022.
-At the Formula Ford Festival he took pole by 0.8sec, won his heat, won his semifinal and was on pole for the final.
+Esterson returned to the Formula Ford Festival and Walter Hayes Trophy with Ammonite Motorsport in 2022.
+At the Formula Ford Festival, he took pole by 0.8sec, won his heat, won his semifinal and was on pole for the final.
 Esterson led every lap of the Final and was then awarded victory as the race was shortened due to torrential weather conditions.
-In the Walter Hayes Trophy Esterson again qualified on pole, won his heat race, won his semifinal and led every lap of the Grand Final for the second year in a row, finishing first but he was then dropped to fifth after a controversial ruling handed him a 4.5-second penalty for a collision with another driver.
+In the Walter Hayes Trophy, Esterson again qualified on pole, won his heat race, won his semifinal and led every lap of the Grand Final for the second year in a row, finishing first but he was then dropped to fifth after a controversial ruling handed him a 4.5-second penalty for a collision with another driver.